 Is there solace in revenge?
-Bond and "M" sniff a shadowy international network of power and corruption reaping billions.
-As Bond pursues the agents of an assassination attempt on "M," all roads lead to Dominic Greene, a world-renowned developer of green technology.
+James Bond (Daniel Craig) and M (Dame Judi Dench) sniff a shadowy international network of power and corruption reaping billions.
+As Bond pursues the agents of an assassination attempt on M, all roads lead to Dominic Greene (Mathieu Amalric), a world-renowned developer of green technology.
 Greene, a nasty piece of work, is intent on securing a barren area of Bolivia in exchange for assisting a strongman stage a coup there.
-The CIA looks the other way, and only Bond, with help from a retired spy and from a mysterious beauty, stands in Greene's way.
-"M" wonders if she can trust Bond, or if vengeance possesses him.
+The C.I.A. looks the other way, and only Bond, with help from a retired spy and from a mysterious beauty, stands in Greene's way.
+M wonders if she can trust Bond, or if vengeance possesses him.
 Beyond that, can anyone drawn to Bond live to tell the tale?Written by

 Carabinieri on Radio: